-- Employers cannot find qualified applicants and the outlook is not promising. - Technical advancements create demand for highly skilled workers, a trend that is expected to continue. - Basic work skills, something taken for granted in the past, must be taught. - Deliberate efforts to reach out and provide access to individuals who have been disenfranchised are necessary. - The Shenandoah Valley's ratio of wage to cost of living is lower than national average.
-While the SVWDB provides answers in the form of strategic goals and strategies for the next eighteen months, It is known that the most effective organizations in the twenty-first century will continuously refine their strategies as the external landscape evolves and new lessons are learned.
+- Employers cannot find qualified applicants, and the outlook is not promising. - Technical advancements create demand for highly skilled workers, a trend that is expected to continue. - Basic work skills, something taken for granted in the past, must be taught. - Deliberate efforts to reach out and provide access to individuals who have been disenfranchised are necessary.

+• The Shenandoah Valley's wage ratio to cost of living is lower than the national average.

+While the SVWDB provides answers in the form of strategic goals and strategies, it is known that the most effective organizations in the twenty-first century will continuously refine their strategies as the external landscape evolves and new lessons are learned.
 In this spirit, the strategic plan is intended to be a dynamic blueprint for the sustainability and growth of the Shenandoah Valley Workforce Development Board and the region's workforce development system.
 It is the product of intensive discussions by the Strategic Planning Committee members and feedback from a variety of stakeholders and staff.